 Rainbow ribbon wands combine craft making with genuinely joyful physical movement and play.

-This craft proves that rainbow joy does not have to stay still on a piece of paper, it can move, dance, and fill a whole room with colour and motion.
+This craft shows that rainbow joy does not have to stay on paper.
+It can move, dance, and fill a room with colour.

 12. Rainbow Weaving

-Rainbow weaving combines the calming rhythm of weaving with the joyful payoff of watching a complete rainbow gradually emerge.
+Rainbow weaving is calming.
+It combines a steady rhythm with the joy of seeing a rainbow appear.

 The textile quality of the finished woven rainbow looks genuinely beautiful and far more sophisticated than the simple technique that created it.